MrSheldon/MorseDecoder/README.md

-# MorseDecoder
+# morse-decoder
-A morse decoder made with Arduino
+A simple morse decoder made with Arduino